ceever/Radio-Browser.info.lua/README.md

 ---
 **EXPLANATION & USAGE:**

-Use the information in the VLC *Artist* column (either *Count: XXXX* or *Clicks: XXXX*) to sort on number of stations or popularity.
-Also, the VLC *Album* column contains the sortable Bitrate information.
+**Important**: The (VLC) columns *Album*, *Genre* and *Description* will hold relevant information for each station, namely: 1) Album: either *Count: XXXX* or *Clicks: XXXX* (to sort on number of stations or popularity), 2) Genre: a genre desciption, and 3) Description: sortable Bitrate information.

+However, you are better off importing all (relevant) stations into the playlist first (right click), before trying to sort anything.
+Sorting on items and folders at the same in the Service Discover is not so intuitive.

 pl_Radio-Browser_info.lua:
 * This plugin is needed by sd_Radio-Browser_info.lua (!)